Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 **Designers Networks**

-Building front-end APPs requires requires tons of designers hours.
+Building front-end APPs requires tons of designer hours.
 Fermat has a growing network of designers.
 Between them we can find graphic designers, UI, UX, 3D designers and Video producers.

 **Business Operators**